-6. While our frequency distributions lack the symmetry of the Gaussian normal curve, their form suggests fitting "a logarithmic normal curve; that is a Gaussian curve in which the successive units [standard deviations] of the horizontal scale are readjusted to distances having a constant ratio rather than a constant difference."2 This experiment has been tried upon Figure R of Chart 24-the distribution which includes all of our 166 observations.
-Chart 25 shows that the fit of the logarithmic normal curve to the data is on the whole rather close.3
+5. While our frequency distributions lack the symmetry of the

+1Table 3 shows that France had a remarkable run of 3-year cycles in 1854-1876.
+Since the latter date, however, we find that in France only 1 cycle out of 7 has been so brief.
+Gaussian normal curve, their form suggests fitting "a logarithmic normal curve; that is a Gaussian curve in which the successive units (standard deviations) of the horizontal scale are readjusted to distances having a constant ratio rather than a constant difference."1 This experiment has been tried upon Figure R of Chart 4-the distribution which includes all of our 166 observations.
+Chart V shows that the fit of the logarithmic normal curve to the data is on the whole rather close.2